GaelMauri/SQL-Tryout/README.md

 **4. Public vs. Private Sector Skills**

-   **Public companies** such as the U.S. Department of the Treasury and US Office of the Secretary of Defense often require certain skills like **Python**, **SAS**, and **C**; while **Private companies** like Walmart Global Tech and Booz Allen Hamilton expect a broader range of technical skills required.
+   **Public companies** such as the U.S. Department of the Treasury and US Office of the Secretary of Defense often require certain skills like **Python**, **SAS**, and **C**; while **private companies** like Walmart Global Tech and Booz Allen Hamilton expect a broader range of technical skills required.

 ---

-It is notable that the jobs are listed as **"Anywhere"**, indicating remote work opportunities, but not entirely remote, and are therefore kept in the output.
+It is notable that some jobs are listed as **"Anywhere"**, indicating remote work opportunities, but not entirely remote, and are therefore kept in the output.

 ---
 ### Question 3